 Other image optimization tips include using jpg files for photos and png for logos and ensuring high-quality resolution for web images by clicking “save for web”.

 2. Keep an eye on your GIF and video usage

 As fun as they may be, it is best to avoid GIFs on your Shopify site.
 Since they are extremely large files, they add unnecessary page weight – along with high load times.
 We recommend replacing them with static images whenever possible for increased page speed.

 Similarly, videos can slow page speed down immensely.
 Rather than uploading videos to your Shopify store, instead download them to external video hosting sites like YouTube or Vimeo.
 You can embed these videos on your Shopify store without having to host them – and suffer the page-loading consequences.

 The solution?
-Lazy loading works by displaying low quality images first before the high quality image fully loads.
-This makes the page appear as if it is loading faster than it is – and therefore reduces bounce rate.
+Lazy loading works by displaying low-quality images first before the high-quality image fully loads.
+This makes the page appear as if it is loading faster than it is – and therefore reduces the bounce rate.